microUCPH/amplicon_data_analysis/index.md

 This is a collection of notebooks describing the basic analysis workflow for a 16S rRNA gene amplicon sequencing project - from raw reads to statistics and plots.
 It is intended for beginners, and therefore includes an introductory section on the R programming language and statistics.

-If you find errors/typos or you would like a notebook/section on a specific topic, make a [github issue](https://github.com/microucph/amplicon_data_analysis/issues) or throw me an email: russel (at) biostat (dot) xyz
+If you find errors/typos or you would like a notebook/section on a specific topic, make a [github issue](https://github.com/microucph/amplicon_data_analysis/issues) or throw me an email: jakob.russel@bio.ku.dk

 The notebooks uses an example dataset, which is a simulated dataset, which is supposed to look like an infant gut microbiome dataset.
 It is available for download [here](https://github.com/microucph/amplicon_data_analysis/raw/master/data/physeq.RData).